edgeof8/tIRC/README.md

 ## Project Status

 **PyRC is a stable and mature IRC client** that continues to evolve with regular updates and improvements.
 The current focus is on enhancing stability, improving the user experience, and maintaining compatibility with modern IRC networks.
-Recent development has focused on robust state management, reliable session persistence, and improved IRCv3 support.
+Recent development has focused on robust state management, reliable session persistence, and comprehensive IRCv3 support.
 We welcome contributions and feedback to help make PyRC even better.

-## Recent Changes
+## Recent Architectural Refactoring & Improvements

-### Bug Fixes and Stability Improvements

-- **Improved UI Startup Flow:** Fixed an issue where the client would not automatically switch to an auto-joined channel on startup.
-The UI now reliably starts in the "Status" window and switches focus only after successful channel join.
-- **Enhanced Session Persistence:** Resolved a bug where the list of joined channels was not being correctly restored from the session state file, ensuring a consistent experience across restarts.
-- **Robust IRCv3 Support:** Improved message parsing for modern IRC servers, fixing issues with IRCv3 message tags and capability negotiation.
-- **Reliable State Management:** Fixed an `AttributeError` in the capability negotiator and improved overall state handling for more stable connections.

-**UI Improvements:**

-- Updated sidebar color scheme with darker backgrounds (black) and cyan/green text for better readability
-- Fixed background color application in context list items
-- Improved full-width background coloring in sidebar

-**State Management:**

-- Migrated nick attribute access to use state manager
-- Added comprehensive null checks for client and connection info
-- Implemented fallback to "UnknownNick" for all error cases
-- Enhanced state restoration to reliably maintain joined channels across sessions

-**Error Handling:**

-- Improved error handling for UI drawing operations
-- Added defensive programming for curses window operations
-- Resolved all Pylance type checking errors
-- Added comprehensive error handling for IRC message parsing and capability negotiation

-**Other Recent Work:**

-- DCC functionality (port range selection, advertised IP configuration, transfer cleanup)
-- Robust event-driven `/server` command
-- Enhanced `/help` system
-- Reliable headless testing framework
+This section highlights the significant architectural changes and robustness improvements implemented in recent development cycles.

+- **Centralized Configuration (`AppConfig`):**

+  - All application and server settings are now loaded and managed centrally by the `AppConfig` class.
+This ensures a single, consistent source of truth for configuration values across the client.
+  - Configuration is automatically loaded from `pyterm_irc_config.ini` and can be dynamically updated and saved in-client.

+- **Exclusive State Management (`StateManager`):**

+  - The `StateManager` is now the sole authority for all runtime state, including connection status, joined channels, user information, and message history.
+  - Features robust validation, thread-safe access, and automatic persistence to `state.json`, ensuring reliable session continuity and easier debugging.

+- **Dynamic Command System (`pkgutil`):**

+  - The command loading mechanism has been refactored to use `pkgutil.walk_packages`, enabling more reliable and extensible discovery of commands from nested directories within `pyrc_core/commands/`.
+  - This resolves issues with commands not being found and simplifies the addition of new command modules.

+- **Robust IRCv3 Feature Handling (CAP Negotiation & SASL):**

+  - **CAP Negotiator (`CapNegotiator`):** Implemented comprehensive timeout mechanisms to prevent hangs during capability negotiation.
+Enhanced state tracking and clearer coordination with SASL authentication.
+  - **SASL Authenticator (`SaslAuthenticator`):** Introduced step-based timeouts for SASL authentication flow, ensuring timely progression or failure.
+Improved error handling and defensive checks for credentials and CAP status.
+  - **Registration Handler (`RegistrationHandler`):** Refined the registration flow to wait for the full completion (or timeout) of CAP and SASL before proceeding with post-registration actions like channel joins and NickServ identification, leading to more stable connections.

+- **Streamlined DCC Command Handling:**

+  - DCC commands have been refactored to be function-based within `pyrc_core/commands/dcc/`, simplifying their structure and integration into the command system.

+- **Enhanced Headless Testing Framework:**
+  - The headless test scripts (`scripts/test_headless.py`, `scripts/ai_api_test_script.py`) have been updated to align with the `StateManager` and `ScriptAPIHandler` paradigms.
+  - Tests now use event-driven waits and more robust state checks, making them more reliable and less prone to timing-related failures.

+These architectural improvements significantly enhance PyRC's stability, maintainability, and extensibility, laying a solid foundation for future development.

 ## Key Features